bucketeer-io/bucketeer/docs/rfcs/0042-evaluation-for-updated-features.md

 As an exception, the following feature flags must be evaluated regardless of the timestamp value.
 - Feature flags that depend on the feature flags that need to be evaluated
+- (if user attributes have been updated) Feature flags with targeting rules

+If user attributes have been updated, the result of the evaluation may also change.
+Since the server has to know that update, the SDK sends the `IsUserAttributesChanged` flag to the server as a request parameter like the timestamp.

 In addition, the following changes are required in both the server and SDK implementations:
 - Since only the updated feature flags are evaluated and returned, the SDK's implementation for updating local data needs to be changed.